 - The Chitwan National Park

 The Nepalese culture is based mostly on the religious beliefs.
 The religious and cultural heritage has its own significance.
 There are unlimited numbers of cultural heritages in Nepal that are based on religion.
 Such heritages are important not only from the Nepalese point of view; it is important because it is a part of world community.

-These heritages are included in the list of world cultural heritage, and are being conserved too.
+These heritages are included in the list of world cultural heritage and are being conserved too.
 These cultural world heritage sites of Nepal are also popular places to visit in Nepal.
-The name list of natural world heritage of Nepal;
+The name list of natural world heritage of Nepal are as follows:

 - The Kathmandu Durbar Square